 The UW Office of Student Financial Aid provides resources to students for various types of aid such as scholarships, grants, loans and veteran benefits.
 To be eligible for federal financial aid, students must complete the federal student aid FAFSA application.
+Only U.S. students are eligible to receive federal financial aid.

 International student tuition and fees